 Link on the Five Below website: https://www.fivebelow.com/orion-earbuds-w-mic.html

 Another choice for recording are the older Apple earbuds.
-I’ve not tested these myself, but the recommendations for these are strong from others that are involved in the pocasting ecosphere.
+I’ve not tested these myself, but the recommendations for these are strong from others that are involved in the podcasting ecosphere.

-Remember, we aren’t producing recorded music that audiophiles will be critiqueing.
-We are producing stories, from real life people, like you and I.
+Remember, we aren’t producing recorded music that audiophiles will be critiquing.
+We are producing stories, from real-life people, like you and I.

 A QUIET PLACE TO RECORD FREE FROM BACKGROUND NOISE

 It isn’t likely you will be recording in a studio.
 But, a quiet place is possible.
-A big empty room will have a lot of echo.
+A big empty room will have a lot of echoes.
 People talking in the background will carry over substantially.
-Noises, glasses clinking, vacumn cleaners, doors slamming… All need to be eliminated as much as possible.
+Noises, glasses clinking, vacuum cleaners, doors slamming… All need to be eliminated as much as possible.

 It might be that we record outside of regular office hours.
 I’m flexible enough that both very early, and very late, are acceptable as needed.